 A registered student may apply for financial aid once enrollment requirements are fulfilled and the tuition deposit is received in the business office.
 Families who have applied for Financial Aid will be notified of determination by letter annually in June.
 Links to all pertinent applications and forms are listed below.

 Mercy utilizes the independent review company FACTS Management Grant & Aid Assessment (FACTS) to determine need.
 Families who wish to be considered for financial aid must:

 The Archdiocese of Detroit, as a result of the Stewards for Tomorrow Fund, will award tuition assistance grants again this year to Catholic families who qualify.
 We are grateful to Archbishop Allen Vigneron for continuing this program in support of Catholic Education.
-When a family completes the FACTS Management Grant & Aid Assessment application, and checks the box, their information is forwarded to the Archdiocese for review and determination.
+When a family completes the FACTS Management Grant & Aid Assessment application, and checks the parish in which they belong box, their information is forwarded to the Archdiocese for review and determination.
 See the Archdiocese web page at https://www.detroitcatholicschools.org/tuition-assistance-scholarships for applications and details.
 Archdiocese grant award notifications are sent to families directly from the Archdiocese office.
-Mercy High School also receives notification of these awards and if the student is registered, the tuition account will be credited accordingly.
+Mercy High School also receives notification and if the student is registered and received an award from the AOD, the tuition account will be credited accordingly.

 REMINDERS & NOTES

 - Updated FAQ info sheet will be posted soon.

 - All applicants are required to complete a FACTS Grant & Aid Assessment application each year in order to receive any type of financial aid for that year.
 Completed FACTS applications are due on or before April 30, 2021.
 You may apply for assistance after the deadline, however, priority will be given to completed applications submitted on or before the due date.
 You will be placed on a waiting list until additional funds become available.